 Peter Soffel is the stuffy warden of a remote American prison around the turn of the century.
 His wife, Kate, finds herself attracted to prisoner Ed Biddle.
 She abandons her husband and ...
 See full summary »

-The familiar story of Lieutenant Bligh, whose cruelty leads to a mutiny on his ship.
-This version follows both the efforts of Fletcher Christian to get his men beyond the reach of British retribution, and the epic voyage of Lieutenant Bligh to get his loyalists safely to East Timor in a tiny lifeboat.
+The story of Lieutenant Bligh, whose cruelty leads to a mutiny on his ship.
+Follows both the efforts of Fletcher Christian to get his men beyond the reach of British retribution and the epic voyage of Lieutenant Bligh to get his loyalists safely to East Timor in a tiny lifeboat.
 Written by

 When Bligh, Fryer and Christian are in Bligh's home planning the voyage, Bligh refers to a route that would take them around the coast of 'Australia'.
 But at the time of the Bounty's voyage in 1789 what we now know as Australia was instead universally called New Holland - a name which also appears on Bligh's map and which he later uses after being cast adrift.
 'Australia' only came into common usage in the early 19th century; it gained official status in 1824.
 See more »